brandon-rhodes/python-patterns/python/sentinel-object/index.rst

 * Code that produces simple displays or summaries can simply print or tally the ``NO_MANAGER`` manager object as though it were a normal employee object.
-  If the code can run successfully against the Null Object, then the need for a special ``if`` statement disappears.
+  When code can run successfully against the Null Object, the need for a special ``if`` statement disappears.

 * Code that does need to specially handle the case of an employee with no acting manager